Bloc/meteor-chat-checkpoints/02-up-and-running.md

 => App running at: http://localhost:3000/
 ```

-Navigate to [localhost:3000](http://localhost:3000/) and you should see the beginning nuggets of our app.
+Navigate to [localhost:3000](http://localhost:3000/) and you should see the beginning  of our app.

 ![empty home page](https://dl.dropboxusercontent.com/u/10788831/Meteor%20Chat%20Assets/beginning_home_page.png)

+To stop the Meteor server, just press control-C in your Terminal.

-Daaaaaamn (is probably what you're thinking).
+Daaaaaayuummmm (is probably what you're thinking).
 Hold that "a" a little longer - we've got some more goodies coming up.